 (3) If a determination or assessment is made that the worker’s degree of permanent whole of person impairment is at least 10% but less than 15%, the arbitrator may order the employer to pay all or any of the costs or expenses connected with the dispute, including expenses connected with the referral to an approved medical specialist panel.

-[Section 158C inserted by No. 42 of 2004 s.
+[Section 158C inserted: No. 42 of 2004 s.
 119.]

 158D.
 Retraining criteria, disputes as to